Get Upto 60% Discount

 July 17 , 2020 Posted by admin

-When we start with our corporate logo design, or basically any such design, we need it to have colors which can be accurately replicated both digitally as well as in physical print, because an affordable logo design is one which has been designed once using easily replicable colors.
-But the common color systems used digitally such as HTML and hex colors cannot be recreated properly for printing, as the process for both is very different.
-RGB and hex systems work by adding light to a dark screen, while in physical printing, we subtract the light reflected off of the white surface, such as a paper or any other material.
-Since we would need designs such as logos and company mast heads to be usable both digitally and physically, we make them using Pantone or the CMYK color schemes.
+When we start with our corporate logo design, or basically any such design, we need it to have colors that can be accurately replicated both digitally as well as in physical print because an affordable logo design is one that has been designed once using easily replicable colors.
+However, the common color systems used digitally, such as HTML and hex colors, cannot be recreated properly for printing, as the process for both is very different.
+RGB and hex systems work by adding light to a dark screen, while in physical printing, we subtract the light reflected off of the white surface, such as paper or any other material.
+Since we would need designs such as logos and company mastheads to be usable both digitally and physically, we make them using Pantone or the CMYK color schemes.

 Why Are They Important?

 The main advantage of using Pantone colors is that it provides consistency in shades across a whole host of mediums.
 It allows designers to easily match colors when they start the printing process, regardless of the type of equipment being used to perform the printing.

 The system works with the help of the Pantone guide that is released by the Pantone company, which contains color swatches that have the specific PMS number on each, which is useful when identifying the color for the next time.